liquidiqq/iconkit/README.md

 ```

-## Loading Icon
+## Loading icon

-A loading icon is shipped with Iconkit.
+A simple loading icon is shipped with Iconkit.

 ```html
 <Icon name="loading-circle" />
 ```

-### Change Loading Icon's Stroke Width
+### Change loading icon's stroke width

-You can change the loading icon's stroke width using the `loadingStrokeWidth` store, this is a global setting and will affect all loading icons across the app:
+You can change the loading icon's global stroke width using the `$loadingStrokeWidth` store, this is a global setting and will affect all loading icons across the app:

 ```html
 <script>